 This wine has an elegant nose – sandlewood, cedar chest notes, floral – nice perfume characteristics.
 Almost an earthy component to the aromatics at times.
 As the wine breathes hints of cocoa come forth.
 Clean fruit – mixed with some spice and inviting tender tannins anchor the smooth clean finish.

-The 2010 Cabernet Sauvignon reveales an inviting nose that shows a mix of both red and black fruit.
+The 2010 Cabernet Sauvignon reveals an inviting nose that shows a mix of both red and black fruit.
 It is dark ruby color in the glass.
 There is a holiday spice component on the palate – this wine has plenty of life and good acidity.
 It is certainly a bigger wine than the Sangiovese and the Faraono – but the structure is well managed.
 This wine is more about elegance rather than power.

 Their 2012 Sangiovese was served at the White House for a State Dinner for the Italian Prime Minister in October 2016.

 With such a small distribution, most of their wine is sold direct to consumer.
-One of their big proponents in the valley has been Dan Dawson, the owner of Backroom Wines in the city of Napa.
+One of their big proponents in the valley has been Dan Dawson, the former founder and owner of Backroom Wines in the city of Napa.
 They are also selectively available at several restaurants in the Napa area.
 Visits are for serious wine enthusiasts by appointment.
 Visit: www.villaragazzi.wine